cincuranet/blog/_posts/2014-02-04-233442-my-transition-to-standing-desk-and-how-it-feels-after-slightly-under-a-year.md

 ---
+title: |
-title: "My transition to standing desk.
-And how it feels after slightly under a year."
+  My transition to standing desk.
+And how it feels after slightly under a year.
 date: 2014-02-04T08:50:00Z
 tags:
   - Life